WebGoat/WebGoat/README.md

 # Introduction

-Yes, in the right browser tab this time ...
+Yes, in the right browser tab this time.
+One more push to see if it triggers this time.

 WebGoat is a deliberately insecure web application maintained by [OWASP](http://www.owasp.org/) designed to teach web application security lessons.